jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

-leaks2 and it seems they recognize that median ransom payments have fallen from US$110,532 in September 2020 to US$$78,398 in March 2021\.3As we have seen with the SolarWinds compromise, software supply chain security and third\-party compromise vectors are in the spotlight.
-More generally, ransomware deployment is faster and more diverse, making pre\-infection defense extremely difficult.Enterprise risk management is a team sport that requires a variety of capabilities, a cohesive team, excellent execution of the basics and a willingness to adapt to changing conditions.Security leaders must demonstrate to the C\-suite and the board not only that they understand the criticality of the continuity of operations, but also the importance of working in partnership with the whole business to effectively manage risk.For more, take a look at our larger security library through our Threat Intelligence,
+leaks2 and it seems they recognize that median ransom payments have fallen from US$110,532 in September 2020 to US$$78,398 in March 2021\.3
+As we have seen with the SolarWinds compromise, software supply chain security and third\-party compromise vectors are in the spotlight.
+More generally, ransomware deployment is faster and more diverse, making pre\-infection defense extremely difficult.
+Enterprise risk management is a team sport that requires a variety of capabilities, a cohesive team, excellent execution of the basics and a willingness to adapt to changing conditions.
+Security leaders must demonstrate to the
+C\-suite and the board not only that they understand the criticality of the continuity of operations, but also the importance of working in partnership with the whole business to effectively manage risk.
+For more, take a look at our larger security library through our Threat Intelligence,
 Cyber Defense, and OT Security blogs and our recent Operation: Next
+OT security summit.
+Howard Marshall
+Howard Marshall
+Managing Director, Accenture Security
+3
+2021 Cyber Threat Intelligence Report
+Key trends
-OT security summit.Howard MarshallHoward Marshall Managing Director, Accenture Security32021 Cyber Threat Intelligence Report Key trendsFollowing analysis in the first half of 2021, Accenture CTI identified four trends that are affecting the IT and OT landscape:Ransomware actors test new extortion methodsCobalt Strike is on the riseCommodity malware can invade OT from IT spaceDark Web actors challenge
+Following analysis in the first half of 2021, Accenture CTI identified four trends that are affecting the IT and OT landscape:
+Ransomware actors test
+new extortion methods
+Cobalt Strike is on the rise
+Commodity malware can
+invade OT from IT space
+Dark Web actors challenge
+IT and OT networks
+1
+2
+3
+4
+4
+2021 Cyber Threat Intelligence Report
+Ransomware
+actors test new
+extortion methods
-IT and OT networks412342021 Cyber Threat Intelligence Report Ransomware actors test new extortion methodsRansomware actors are expanding data leak extortion, devising new methods to pressure victims.4 Their creative approaches are hitting home as they place operational resiliencealready tested by the disruptive forces of the pandemicunder increased pressure.2021 Cyber Threat Intelligence Report5Threat actors are targeting new industries, using higher\-pressure tactics to escalate infection consequences and deploying payloads faster to render trusted detection methods too slow.
-Response options are becoming more complicated.Organizations should focus on preparation, prevention and pre\-encryption defenses.Whats happening?Targets are shifting Small manufacturers remain typical targets,5 but cases in the first months of 2021 targeted critical infrastructurethe May 2021 Colonial
+Ransomware actors are expanding data leak extortion, devising new methods to pressure victims.4 Their creative approaches are hitting home as they place operational resiliencealready tested by the disruptive forces of the pandemicunder increased pressure.
+5
+2021 Cyber Threat Intelligence Report
+Whats happening?
+Targets are shifting
+Small manufacturers remain typical targets,5 but cases in the first months of 2021 targeted critical infrastructurethe May 2021 Colonial
-Pipeline ransomware paralyzed fuel distribution in much of the southeastern United States and upstream providers, such as data\-rich insurance companies.6 Ransomware operators disrupt production in organizations that cannot afford downtime and feel pressure to pay ransoms.
-One group exploited a cloud providers product to breach legal, transportation, geophysical and logistics entities.7Tactics are toughening
+Pipeline ransomware paralyzed fuel distributionin much of the southeastern United States and upstream providers, such as data\-rich insurance companies.6 Ransomware operatorsdisrupt production in organizations that cannot afford downtime and feel pressure to pay ransoms.
+One group exploited a cloud providers product to breach legal, transportation, geophysical and logistics entities.7
+Tactics are toughening
 Ransomware actors generally promise to decrypt their victims systems and destroy stolen data after receiving